thomcorah/dmu-multimedia/md/Cardflip-Game-lab.md

 You can see a completed example here: <https://thomcorah.github.io/dmu-multimedia/resources/CardFlip/>

+This is quite a trick one, so once you've had a play, open up the source code to refer to if you need to.

 ![Card Flip Game](https://thomcorah.github.io/dmu-multimedia/resources/img/cardFlip.png)

 There are a number of steps we’re going to run through to achieve this.